Between the Lines: May Member Spotlight

 What inspired you to become a librarian?

-If you could have dinner with three authors (living or dead), who would they be and why?
+If you could have dinner with an author (living or dead), who would they be and why?

 What are you reading right now?